 PowerBI is a fantastic app that allows you to build dashboards and custom reports which are fed from lots of different data sources – financial systems, CRMs, inventory management or Excel spreadsheets.
 You can build and view the reports within the PowerBI app, but why stop there?
 Earlier this year, Microsoft released a new PowerBI webpart for SharePoint Online, allowing you to easily publish reports into your intranet pages.
 The only catch is that people must have a PowerBI pro licence to view the reports.
 If you don’t have PowerBI pro licences though, there is a workaround that involves a few extra steps.

 4. Create a learning & development area using Office 365 Video

 But did you know that you can also embed the videos into your intranet pages?
 Meaning you can embed them within guidelines or policies.
 You could even create a dedicated training or learning and development site with chaptered video content.

 5. Make it easy to blog and provide a platform for your people using Delve

 If you haven’t seen it yet, you should really check out personal blogging in Delve.
 This neat feature was one of the first areas to use Office 365’s modern UI for content publishing.
-It’s much more easy and satisfying to use that the traditional SharePoint publishing tools and is now also being used in Team Sites too.
+It’s much easier and more satisfying to use than the traditional SharePoint publishing tools and it’s now available in Team Sites too.

 If your employees are embracing blogging, though, how do you make the most of that?
 Using the SharePoint search results webpart you can actually add a feed of the latest Blog posts on your intranet.